Margaret Gordon (illustrator): Personal

 She was born and brought up in Battersea, London, by her professional musician parents, with her younger brother, the harpsichord tuner John Eastoe, and sister Jane Eastoe.
 She claimed this gave her an artistic temperament but ensured she did not take up music as a career.
 She met Giles Gordon in a publishing house when she was touting her portfolio of illustrations around publishers.
 She was married to him from 1964 to 1987, when she left him and moved to Oundle, Northamptonshire, to be near her sister.
 She said she should have left him years earlier when he published thinly veiled accounts of their marriage as novels.
-In Oundle she began a new relationship and had the "Happiest months of my life," before her untimely death from Bronchopneumonia and Dermatomyosistis.
-She died aged 50 on 31 December 1989 and is survived by her children Callum Gordon and Hattie Gordon.
-Her son Gareth Gordon committed suicide in 1994.
+In Oundle she began a new relationship and had the "Happiest months of my life," before her untimely death from bronchopneumonia and dermatomyosistis.
+She died aged 50 on 31 December 1989.
+She had three children.